 Seniors have a similar problem with operating snaps, zippers, buttons, and laces.
 Many aging symptoms directly affect their ability to quickly tie a knot or pull a zipper.

 Poor eyesight and coordination make it difficult to first find the zipper.
 Poor motor functions or painful joints can make griping the zipper or snap difficult.
 They may even lack the strength necessary to dislodge the zipper.

 Almost any article of clothing that relies on a zipper or buttons can be adapted to Velcro clothing.
 Velcro clothing is already readily available from all of the biggest clothing brands in the industry.
 But you aren’t restricted only to the Velcro clothing sold at stores.

 Velcro sells individual kits with Velcro strips of different sizes.
 These Velcro strips can be stuck to clothing without any sewing skills required.
-If you’re a caretaker or a family member, then you can easily modify an entire wardrobe with Velcro kits.
+If you’re a caretaker or a family member, you can easily modify an entire wardrobe with Velcro kits.

 2. Magnetic Closures Clothing

 If you want a similar alternative to Velcro, consider magnetic closure clothing instead.
 Magnets can be useful on shirts, pants, coats, dresses, and bras.
 The strength of the hold will depend on the magnet being used.

 Some clothing uses very small magnets the size of buttons to close small gaps.
 This is commonly seen on shirts that have magnetic openings on the shoulders.